 - Advised the Internet Cross-Community Working Groups with respect the historic transition of the Internet domain name system to private governance by the ICANN multi-stakeholder community.*

-- Provided analysis, advice and regulatory counseling regarding major U.S. and international privacy and data security laws and regulations, including GDPR, CCPA, ECPA, CFAA, COPPA, GLBA, TCPA, the FCRA, and unfair or deceptive trade practice restrictions for several telecommunication and Internet companies.*
+- Provided analysis, advice, and regulatory counseling regarding major U.S. and international privacy and data security laws and regulations, including GDPR, CCPA, ECPA, CFAA, COPPA, GLBA, TCPA, FERPA, the FCRA, and unfair or deceptive trade practice restrictions.

 - Counseled clients on a range of privacy and cybersecurity compliance issues.

 *Experience prior to joining Ropes & Gray

 - Cybersecurity: A Practical Guide to the Law of Cyber Risk, PLI Treatise (contributor) (2018, 2019, 2020)